 groups, the least significant difference (LSD) test was applied.

-- Dyslexics (group A) manifest problems concerning each of three areas of psychosocial functioning.
+- Dyslexics (group A) manifested problems concerning each of the three areas of psychosocial functioning.

-- However, the serious adjustment disorders are manifested also by those learning disabled adolescents who are not diagnosed with specific developmental dyslexia.
+- However, the serious adjustment disorders were manifested also by those learning disabled adolescents who were not diagnosed with specific developmental dyslexia.